rdx40/ADO-To-GH-migration/README.md

 # Migration of Repositories from ADO to GitHub Enterprises

-## Below has been attached three different ways by which repositories can be migrated from Azure DevOps to Github
+## Below has been attached three different ways by which repositories can be migrated from Azure DevOps to Github:

 ### Prerequisites :

-- Azure DevOps Personal Access Token - Organization Page -> Settings -> Personal Access Tokens -> Token Classic with necessary permissions
+- Azure DevOps Personal Access Token - Organization Page -> Settings -> Personal Access Tokens -> Token Classic with necessary permissions.
-- Github PAT - Your Account Logo(in upper right) -> Your Organizations -> Settings -> Developer Settings -> PAT Creation
+- Github PAT - Your Account Logo(in upper right) -> Your Organizations -> Settings -> Developer Settings -> PAT Creation.

 # **Method I: Making Use of Python Scripts**